 Since begun with a focus on hybrids – thus the name, HybridCars.com – we soon realized other “green” technologies deserved coverage too.
 These included “clean diesel,” E85 ethanol, ultra fuel-efficient “gas misers,” and as the new generation of battery electric, plug-in hybrids, and fuel cell vehicles began to be developed, particularly after 2005-onward, we covered them as well.

-HybridCars.com is therefore now an all-of-the-above green car site.
-Our editorial focus is not to take sides, but to attempt coverage of all technologies as consumers, industry and policymakers adopt solutions to improve fuel economy, reduce emissions, and improve energy security.
+HybridCars.com is therefore now an all-of-the-above alternative-energy transportation site with focus on passenger vehicles.
+Our editorial approach is not to take sides, but to attempt coverage of all technologies as consumers, industry and policymakers adopt solutions to improve fuel economy, reduce emissions, and improve energy security.
 We think these are interesting times as society recognizes the clock is ticking on exclusively petroleum-based transportation.
 Worldwide, automakers are working on all technologies, and it is a live experiment happening on the largest possible scale to see what technologies will dominate.

 Obviously, sustainable and cost-effective technologies are what we favor, as we do care about the environment, and think clean and green is also long-term practical, and can be made more so as more people invest in it, and economies of scale grow, and technologies are improved.
 That said, as trained journalists, we keep our personal biases out of coverage, as we think objectivity is more credible than openly biased advocacy, and thus better serves everyone’s interests.
 We also realize this endeavor to lead away from petroleum is ongoing, and it is in a sense a case of “may the best technology win.”
 Presently many powertrain and related technologies are competing, and it appears this will be the case for years if not indefinitely, as each technology’s respective percentage of market share adjusts along the way.